algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 ### 9.1 Performances

-In Bubble, the performance of the application is mainly based on the number of elements on a page and the number of workflows[^2] executed, and their length.
+In Bubble, the performance of the application is mainly based on the number of elements on a page and the number of workflows executed, and their length.
 Therefore, we will simplify them as much as possible by prioritizing effective actions and eliminating possible unnecessary loops.

 Also, the database is a thing that can be optimized.
 To ensure that, we will organize the data and avoid saving them twice in the same table and, as much as possible, in the whole database.